Space Command set to open, will defend US interests in space

 The role of the new Space Command is to conduct space operations such as enabling satellite-based navigation and communications for troops and commanders in the field and providing warning of missile launches abroad.
 That is different from a Space Force, which would be a distinct military service, in the way the Army, Navy, Air Force, Marine Corps and Coast Guard are distinct services.

-Congress has been inching toward approving the creation of a Space Force despite skepticism from some lawmakers of both parties.
+Congress has inched toward approving the creation of a Space Force despite skepticism from some lawmakers of both parties.
 The House and Senate bills differ on some points, and an effort to reconcile the two will begin after Congress returns from its August recess.

 When Jim Mattis was defense secretary, the Pentagon was hesitant to embrace the idea of a Space Force.
 Trump’s first Pentagon chief initially saw it as potentially redundant and not the best use of defense dollars.
 His successor, Mark Esper, has cast himself as a strong supporter of creating both a Space Force and a command dedicated to space.